Antiz96/Linux-Desktop/Arch-Linux/Issues_and_fixes.md

 > [...]
 > HostKeyAlgorithms +ssh-rsa,ssh-dss

-- As a SSH client :
+- As a SSH client:

 ```
 vi ~/.ssh/config